bishoprook/Cadd9/API.md

 | [System.FormatException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.FormatException 'System.FormatException') | The given input cannot be parsed |
 | [System.ArgumentException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentException 'System.ArgumentException') | If an illegal modifier is supplied for the interval |

+##### Remarks

+Two formats are accepted: Formal, like `P4` and `d3`, or simple, like `b5` and `#9`.
+If the simple form is used, then the major/perfect matching interval is sharped the given number of times.
+The formal form understands (P)erfect, (d)iminished, (m)inor, (M)ajor, and (A)ugmented descriptors for each interval as appropriate.

 <a name='M-Cadd9-Model-Interval-ParseFormal-System-String-'></a>
 ### ParseFormal() `method`

 ##### Summary

-Parses the given input using "formal" notation: "P4" for a perfect fourth, "m3" for a minor third, etc. Returns null if the input cannot be parsed accordingly.
+Parses the given input using "formal" notation, or null if it cannot be parsed accordingly

 ##### Parameters